 Diagnosis Of Melanoma In Children

-After collecting the child’s medical history and noting their risk factors, a doctor performs the following tests to diagnose melanoma in children (6).
+After collecting the child’s medical history and noting their risk factors, a pediatric oncology specialist performs the following tests to diagnose melanoma in children (6).

 1. Physical examination